-On February 20, 2018, Snap-on sold, at a discount, \$400 million of unsecured 4.10% long-term notes that mature on March 1, 2048 (the "2048 Notes").
-Interest on the 2048 Notes accrues at a rate of 4.10% per year and is payable semi-annually.
-Snap-on used a portion of the \$395.4 million of net proceeds from the sale of the 2048 Notes, reflecting \$3.5 million of transaction costs, to repay the 2019 Notes.
-The remaining net proceeds were used to repay a portion of its then-outstanding commercial paper borrowings and for general corporate purposes.
+On April 27, 2020, Snap-on sold, at a discount, \$500 million of unsecured 3.10% notes that mature on May 1, 2050 (the "2050 Notes").
+Interest on the 2050 Notes accrues at a rate of 3.10% and is paid semi-annually.
+Snap-on used the \$489.9 million net proceeds from the sale of the 2050 Notes, reflecting \$4.4 million of transaction costs, for general corporate purposes, which may include working capital, capital expenditures and potential acquisitions.

-On September 16, 2019, Snap-on entered into a five-year, \$800 million multi-currency revolving credit facility that terminates on September 16, 2024 (the "Credit Facility"); no amounts were outstanding under the Credit Facility as of December 28, 2019.
-The Credit Facility amended and restated in its entirety Snap-on's previous \$700 million multi-currency revolving credit facility that was set to terminate on December 15, 2020.
+Snap-on has an \$800 million multi-currency revolving credit facility that terminates on September 16, 2024 (the "Credit Facility"); no amounts were outstanding under the Credit Facility as of January 2, 2021.
 Borrowings under the Credit Facility bear interest at varying rates based on either: (i) Snap-on's then-current, long-term debt ratings; or (ii) Snap-on's then-current ratio of consolidated debt net of certain cash adjustments ("Consolidated Net Debt") to earnings before interest, taxes, depreciation, amortization and certain other adjustments for the preceding four fiscal quarters then ended (the "Consolidated Net Debt to EBITDA Ratio").
-The Credit Facility's financial covenant requires that Snap-on maintain, as of each fiscal quarter end, either: (i) a ratio not greater than 0.60 to 1.00 of Consolidated Net Debt to the sum of Consolidated Net Debt plus total equity and less accumulated other comprehensive income or loss (the "Leverage Ratio"); or (ii) a Consolidated Net Debt to EBITDA Ratio not greater than 3.50 to 1.00.
+The Credit Facility's financial covenant requires that Snap-on maintain, as of each fiscal quarter end, either (i) a ratio not greater than 0.60 to 1.00 of Consolidated Net Debt to the sum of Consolidated Net Debt plus total equity and less accumulated other comprehensive income or loss (the "Leverage Ratio"); or (ii) a Consolidated Net Debt to EBITDA Ratio not greater than 3.50 to 1.00.
 Snap-on may, up to two times during any five-year period during the term of the Credit Facility (including any extensions thereof), elect to increase the maximum Leverage Ratio to 0.65 to 1.00 and/or increase the maximum Consolidated Net Debt to EBITDA Ratio to 4.00 to 1.00 for four consecutive fiscal quarters in connection with certain material acquisitions (as defined in the related credit agreement).
-As of December 28, 2019, the company's actual ratios of 0.20 and 0.92 respectively, were both within the permitted ranges set forth in this financial covenant.
+As of January 2, 2021, the company's actual ratios of 0.12 and 0.57 respectively, were both within the permitted ranges set forth in this financial covenant.
 Snap-on generally issues commercial paper to fund its financing needs on a short-term basis and uses the Credit Facility as back-up liquidity to support such commercial paper issuances.

-Note 10: Financial Instruments
+Note 11: Financial Instruments